Commando (video game): Arcade

-In Japan, Game Machine listed Senjō no Ōkami on their June 1, 1985 issue as being the most-popular arcade game for the previous two weeks.
+In Japan, Game Machine listed Senjō no Ōkami as the most popular arcade game of May 1985.
 In the United States, it had topped the American RePlay chart for upright arcade cabinets by November 1985.
 In the United Kingdom, it became one of the top-grossing arcade games in London West End test locations, leading to orders for thousands of units in the UK alone, where it became a major hit.
 Commando similarly became a major hit across Europe.
 It had become the world's top arcade game at the time.
+Commando sold more than 15,000 arcade PCB units by June 1985.

 Commando ended the year as the highest-grossing arcade game of 1985 in the United Kingdom, while also outperforming Track & Field, the UK's highest-grossing arcade game of 1984.
 In the United States, it was one of the top three highest-grossing arcade video games of 1985, along with fellow Data East releases Karate Champ and Kung-Fu Master.

 Mike Roberts of Computer Gamer called it "a very exciting game" and said "the quality of animation and graphics is superb."
 Computer and Video Games praised the fast-paced gameplay, smooth movement, rousing music jingle, and cartoon-style graphics, while criticizing the lack of color in the graphics.
 Cash Box magazine said it "is fierce and strategic, the graphics realistic and the fire power explosive" which makes it "an exciting and challenging play experience."

 Ports

 The home computer ports of Commando topped the UK software sales charts in December 1985, becoming the seventh best-selling game of 1985 in the UK.
 It topped the charts again in January 1986, and went on to become one of the top three best-selling games of 1986 in the UK.
 In the United States, the home computer versions received two Gold Awards from the Software Publishers Association in 1987 for more than 200,000 units sold in the region.

 The NES version released in 1986 sold 1.14 million copies worldwide.

-Computer Gaming World said that "few cartridges can equal [Commando]'s non-stop action" on the NES.
-TouchArcade gave the iOS version a score of 2.5 out of 5 stars.
+New Straits Times reviewed the BBC Micro, Amstrad CPC, Commodore 64 and ZX Spectrum versions in January 1986, calling it a "must-have" war simulation "to end all war simulation games" with "fast and furious" action "bordering on the impossible."
+Computer Gaming World said in 1988 that "few cartridges can equal [Commando]'s non-stop action" on the NES.
+TouchArcade reviewed the iOS version in 2017 and gave it a score of 2.5 out of 5 stars.

-NintendoLife wrote, "Commando might be one of the few examples of the stripped-down ports actually being stronger than the original game.
+NintendoLife wrote that "Commando might be one of the few examples of the stripped-down ports actually being stronger than the original game.
 These later ports added powerups, better music and depth to the gameplay that are all sadly lacking in the arcade original."